james-stevens/handshake-ansible/README.md

 ## Other Docker Platforms

-Becuase all the hard work is done in the container, it should be relatively easy to get this to work with other platforms, e.g. RedHat / CentOS etc.
+Because all the hard work is done in the container, it should be relatively easy to get this to work with other platforms, e.g. RedHat / CentOS etc.

 The file `roles/docker/tasks/main.yaml` splits the Docker install by platform.

-If you run `./do_debug` you can find out the `distribution` name of a new platform, then edit `roles/docker/tasks/main.yaml` to add suppport for it.
+If you run `./do_debug` you can find out the `distribution` name of a new platform, then edit `roles/docker/tasks/main.yaml` to add support for it.

 ## Scripts